What Is Managed Care?

 Focus on non-medical needs

-Up to 90 percent of a person’s health is based on factors other than care, such as food, housing, employment, and community supports.
-By focusing on these social determinants of health, MCOs can help produce better health outcomes and lower health care costs at the same time.
+A major portion of a person’s health is based on factors other than direct care, such as food, housing, employment, and community supports.
+By focusing on these social determinants of health, MCOs help produce better health outcomes while lowering health care costs.

 Interested in exploring managed care?
 View our health care solutions and outreach programs, or contact us today to start the conversation.